-\paragraph{\textbf{Results with maximum 100 clicks:}} Following\cite{sofiiuk2020f}, we report NoC with the maximum number of clicks limited to 100 on the DAVIS dataset with ResNet-50 backbone.
-In Tab.\ref{tb:a100c}, it shows that our method improves a lot on NoC@90.
-And we improve 0.91 on NoC$_{100}$@90 metric compared with CDNet.
-This is because our sparse graph can be propagated on high-resolution feature maps to preserve more detail information, while CDNet's cannot.
+\paragraph{\textbf{Results with maximum 100 clicks:}} We report NoC with the maximum number of clicks limited to 100 on the DAVIS dataset with ResNet-50 backbone.
+Tab.\ref{tb:a100c} shows that our method improves significantly on NoC@90.
+Moreover, we improve 0.91 on NoC$_{100}$@90 metric compared with CDNet.
+This is mainly because our sparse graph can propagate information on high-resolution feature maps which preserve more fine-grained feature information, while CDNet lacks such modeling capacity.